stytchauth/stytch-android/sdk/src/main/java/com/stytch/sdk/b2b/magicLinks/README.md

 If you have connected your deeplink handler with `StytchB2BClient`, the resulting magic link should be detected by your application and automatically authenticated (via the `StytchB2BClient.handle()` method).
 See the instructions in the [top-level README](/README.md) for information on handling deeplink intents.

 If you are not using our deeplink handler, you must parse out the token from the deeplink yourself and pass it to the `StytchB2BClient.magicLinks.authenticate()` method.

+Call the `StytchB2BClient.magicLinks.discovery.send()` method to send an invite email to a new Member to join an Organization.

+Call the `StytchB2BClient.magicLinks.discovery.authenticate()` method to authenticate a Member with a Magic Link.